-In the back of your exercise book, on a whole page, draw a large number eight.
-Around your drawing write down as many facts as you can think of about the number eight.
+In the back of your exercise book, on a whole page, draw a large number fifteen.
+Around your drawing write down as many facts as you can think of about the number fifteen.

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Sign in to your Transum subscription account to see the answers

 Note to teacher: Doing this activity once with a class helps students develop strategies.
 It is only when they do this activity a second time that they will have the opportunity to practise those strategies.
 That is when the learning is consolidated.
 Click the button above to regenerate another version of this starter focused on a different number.